rueven48/PERSONAL_PROJECTS/ProjNotes/README.md

 ## Description :

-Create tasks notes in client side so that the user can add or delete personal tasks using chrome browser Local Service.
+Create tasks notes in client side so that the user can add or delete personal tasks using chrome browser Local Storage.

 ## Using technologies :